-- What makes your new version interesting? - Which version do you think your friends would like the most? - How did the change you made to the structure impact the meaning of the story?
+- What about your new version is interesting? - Which version do you think your friends would like the most? - How did the change you made to the structure impact the meaning of the story?

-Rules, routines, and procedures provide a structure for our schools, communities, state and nation by defining the rights and responsibilities of the individual members.
+Rules, routines, and procedures give our schools, communities, state, and nation a structure by defining the rights and responsibilities of the individual members.
 Think about the roles that authority figures play in maintaining structures.

-Create a list of rules, routines, or procedures that you know.
+List some rules, routines, or procedures that you know.
 Who is responsible for enforcing them?

-Interview someone about their role in helping to maintain structure.
-It might be a parent, a teacher, or someone else you know that maintains structure by monitoring processes that are in place.
-It might be a doctor, a policeman, or a principal.
+Find someone to interview about their role in helping to maintain structure.
+It might be a parent, a teacher, or someone else you know that maintains structure by monitoring processes in place- maybe a doctor, a policeman, or a principal.